gboeing/ppd534/syllabus/readme.md

   3. Go back through the relevant lecture materials to look for any insights
   4. Go back through the assigned reading materials to look for any insights

-If the above steps haven't solved your problem, send an email (or attend office hours) and include the following information:
+If the above steps haven't solved your problem, post on Slack (or attend office hours) and include the following information:

   1. A detailed description of what you're trying to do, why, and how
-  2. A complete [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code)
+  2. A complete [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code/tracebacks)
   3. What you've already tried to do to solve your problem and what you have learned from it (specifically, explain the results of steps 1-4 above, including relevant links from stackoverflow etc)

 We do not ask for this to be pedantic.
 Rather, we need it to be able to help you solve your problem.